Jalandhar Cantonment

-Jalandhar Cantonment is a cantonment town in Jalandhar District in the Indian state of Punjab.
-The Cantonment is located between latitude 30° 18' and longitude 75° 37' on the southwest and at a distance of 2 km from Cantonment Railway Station and 5 km from City Railway Station.
-It is situated beside Grand Trunk Road at a distance of 89 km from Amritsar and 371 km from Delhi.
-It covers an area of 5.87 square miles (15.2 km^{2}).
-It is on Amritsar-Delhi Broad Gauge Main Line.
+Jalandhar Cantonment (typically abbreviated and referred to as Jalandhar Cantt) is a cantonment town in Jalandhar District in the Indian state of Punjab.
+It is situated beside the Grand Trunk Road at a distance of 89 km from Amritsar and 371 km from Delhi.
+It covers an area of 15.2 km^{2} (5.87 square miles) It is located on the Amritsar-Delhi Broad Gauge Main Line.
 A Class-I airfield at Adampur is situated at a distance of 19 km.
 The airfield is linked with Jalandhar Cantonment by rail and road.

-It has a Recruiting Office responsible for enlisting the soldiers for Army, Navy and Air Force.
-The first Recruiting Officer who held this post until 1952 was Col. Dilbagh Singh Minhas of Jallandhar Doab.

-It hosts a flower show every year.

 History

 It is one of the oldest cantonments in India, established in 1848 after the first Anglo-Sikh War, when the British settled in Northern India.
 The original scope of this cantonment was limited to troops to quell disturbances from adjoining States for the maintenance of peace and order.

 In 1920 the cantonment was the scene of mutiny by Irish soldiers, who were protesting against martial law in Ireland by refusing to obey orders.
 They took down the Union Flag and replaced it with the flag of the Irish Republic, proclaimed at the time in Dublin (See The Connaught Rangers#Mutiny in India, 1920).